jobovy/gaia_tools/README.rst

-The first time you use this function, it will download the TGAS data and return the catalog (the data is stored locally in a manner that mirrors the Gaia archive, so downloading only happens once).
+The first time you use this function, it will download the TGAS data and return the catalog (the data is stored locally in a manner that mirrors the Gaia Archive, so downloading only happens once).

 Similarly, you can load the RV subsample of `Gaia DR2 <https://www.cosmos.esa.int/web/gaia/dr2>`__ using::